ARCHIVED-mean-stack/session-11/README.md

 });
 ```

+Test in browser - this only return the description because the other data is missing.

-Review the json, remove all recipes in mongo and add one with the additional content using postman:
+Review the json, remove all recipes in mongo cli `db.recipes.remove({})` and add one with the additional content using postman:

 ```js
 {